Broadway United Church of Christ: 1897–1950

-Charles Jefferson became pastor in 1897, and continued in the role until 1930.
+Charles Jefferson became pastor in 1897 and continued in the role until 1930.
 He was a skilled preacher and organizer under whose leadership the Church grew.
 The City had spread beyond its former boundaries, and again a generous offer for the Church's property stimulated a move to 56th and Broadway, a corner where the streets were still unpaved.
 The Gothic building that was erected featured a parish house that was ten stories tall and had its own elevator.
 The "skyscraper church" functioned, as the Church had before, as a gathering place for many meetings, more than 1200 in the year 1910.
 During the World War I, it provided weekly canteens for men of the armed forces.
 During the Depression, it contained a theater, beginning a ministry to actors that lasted for many years.
+During 1907 and 1908, pastor Jefferson presented a series of sermons at the Broadway Tabernacle on the character of Jesus to a group of young men, many students, on Sunday Evenings.
+At their request, a hardbound edition of this series was published in 1936 under the title The Character of Jesus, by Thomas Y. Crowell & Co.

 Mission work continued to be a focus, leading among other things to the establishment of the Jefferson Academy in Tungshien, China.
 Pastor Jefferson also led the establishment of the New York Congregational Home for the Aged in Brooklyn in 1906.
 In the same year, Jefferson also proclaimed his interest in peace issues, as one of the founders of the New York Peace Society.
 Andrew Carnegie gave Jefferson and his colleagues a grant to develop strong relationships between clergy throughout the world.
 After the First World War, Jefferson became an advocate for the League of Nations and the World Court.